No occupation is so delightful to me

 and some old clothes.
 And with a hoe in one hand and a cold

-drink in the other, tell somebody else where to dig.
+drink in the other, tell somebody else where to dig."

-- Texas Bix Bender, Don't Throw in the
+- Texas Bix Bender

-How wonderful it is that nobody need
+"How wonderful it is that nobody need

 wait a single

-moment before starting to improve the world.
+moment before starting to improve the world."

 - Anne Frank

-Because work addiction keeps us busy,
+"Because work addiction keeps us busy,

 - Diane Fassel

-It is not enough to be
+"It is not enough to be

 busy, so are the ants.

-The question is, what are we busy about?
+The question is, what are we busy about?"

 - Henry David Thoreau

-The only way to get positive feelings
+"The only way to get positive feelings

-take positive actions.
-Man does not live as he thinks,
+about yourself is to take positive actions.
+Man does not live as he thinks, he thinks as he lives."

-- Rev. Vaughan Quinn
+- Vaughan Quinn

-If he does not plant the field that
+"If he does not plant the field that

 was given over to him as a garden, if it be arable